neuro-team-femto/lab_manual/docs/being-a-lab-member/roles-and-expectations.md

 ## PhD Students

-All of the above, and you will also be expected to:
+As a PhD student in the group, you will be expected to:

 * Know the literature related to your topic like the back of your hand.
 Stay up to date on the latest research, by using RSS feeds and/or getting journal table of contents.
 Also consider following scientists in the field on Twitter.
 By the second-year of PhD, you are expected to know _more_ about your specific topic than your PI (more about the algorithms, about your data and results, about the people who work in the field, etc.)
 * Develop your dissertation research.
 Typically, your dissertation should have at least 3 substantial experiments that answer a big-picture question that you have.